afindlay/mozillians-ldap/docs/ldap-design.rst

 Most tags will be open for people to associate with, but some will be "blessed" in the sense that they can only be awarded to users by a defined list of people.
 That list will probably be defined by the possession of another tag.

+Mozillians will be able to create new tags.

 ==================
 Authentication